 Backgammon relies on dice rolling, so if your opponent rolls sixes while you roll ones, you're probably going to lose no matter what you do.
-But because so many dice are rolled during a game of backgammon, the luck usually evens out, and whoever plays the better strategy is likely to win.
+But because so many rounds of dice are rolled during a game of backgammon, the luck usually evens out, and whoever plays the better strategy is likely to win.
 If you want to know how to win at backgammon, learning the ins and outs of these strategies is key.

 Here are the five basic backgammon strategies.

 The Running Game

 The running game is the simplest backgammon strategy.
 It involves running your checkers towards your home board as swiftly as possible.
 As you might expect, if both players play a running game, whoever rolls better will win the game.
 For this reason, you should commit to a running game only if you open with strong rolls.

 Beginners who believe that higher rolls always win a game of backgammon are generally only familiar with the running game strategy.

 The blitz is an all-out attack on your opponent's vulnerable checkers.
 Rather than simply running for home, or trying to build points along the board, the blitz strategy involves landing on your opponent's checkers whenever possible to send them to the bar.
 The advantage of this is not only setting your opponent back some number of pips, but you may also be able to trap some checkers on the bar if your opponent does not roll the right numbers to come back onto the board.

 Keep in mind that attacking close to your home row doesn't lose your opponent very many pips, and if your attacking checker remains vulnerable, you are at risk of losing many pips yourself.

 Priming is a backgammon strategy that involves making a "prime," or connected series of made points along the board.
 Many experts consider this the essential strategy when trying to learn how to win at backgammon.